 There’s nothing remotely fun or exciting about using hand sanitizer.
-But if your little bottle of germ-killing spray were a beautiful work of art, shaped like a bird, would you be inclined to use it more?
+But if your little bottle of germ-killing spray was a beautiful, bird-shaped work of art, would you be inclined to use it more?
 Would you think of it as a ritual of self-care?

 Olika, a Scandinavian-inspired personal care brand, has spent a lot of time rethinking hand sanitizer.
 For most people, it’s a pretty forgettable product, but it’s a market that is expected to reach $2.9 billion by 2025.
 This is thanks, in part, to the last few record-breaking flu seasons.